 God: [spoken while writing A-R-K on ground with a stick] One Act, of, Random, Kindness.

 At that moment, I knew Baby was mine for life.
-With a bowl of water and a simple act of random kindness I changed his world forever and he changed ours.
+With a bowl of water and a simple act of random kindness I changed his world forever and he changed mine.
 He is sleeping at my feet now with Holly.
 They sleep together every night, cuddled up tight the way Buddy and Holly used to sleep as puppies.
-Holly lost her brother, and gained a friend.
+Holly lost her brother, and gained a new protector.
+Perhaps it was all part of God's plan.

 Still too Painful to Explain, but I'll try...

-The chihuahua howled and jumped on Buddy's chest.
+Since that night I've read many articles about animals and grieving.
+When Buddy died, Chewy the chihuahua howled and jumped on Buddy's chest.
 Holly lay down beside him and wrapped her paws around Buddy's, the cat curled up against his back, but Baby was in a panic, frantically butting Buddy on the head, trying to wake him up, crying, crying real tears.
+After Buddy died, the cat developed a strange disease (the vet never could figure out why he died), Holly developed cancer, Chewy developed heart disease (now there's a metaphor) and Baby, who was afraid to go outside again, developed a tumor beneath his arm preventing him from walking.

 Buddy died in his bed surrounded by his family.
 He was the gentlest, kindest animal I have ever known.
-He lived a good life and for many years, but no animal deserves to die at the hands of sick, abusive bullies.
+He lived a good life, a happy life, never barked or growled or showed a mean moment toward anyone, but no animal deserves to die at the hands of an abusive bully and his flying monkeys.

 Buddy a few days before his death.
 Photo by D.S.
 Dollman.